 The costs, such as the BMI music license cost, can also add up as you include more and more of these PROs and blanket licenses.

-- SoundCloud: There are many artists available on SoundCloud who publish under the Creative Commons license, which is a type of licensing that allows the creator to state clearly that their work, including their music, is available to anyone who wants to use it.
-Composers and musicians can specify how they want their music used or how they want their work acknowledged under Creative Commons, but it is rare that artists will take financial compensation.
+Many artists on SoundCloud publish under the Creative Commons license, which is a type of licensing that allows the creator to state clearly that their work, including their music, is available to anyone who wants to use it.
+Composers and musicians can specify how they want their music used or how they want their work acknowledged under Creative Commons, but artists rarely take financial compensation.

 These are all great options if you have the time to research, in detail, each artist or song to ensure you are not violating intellectual property laws.
 Then, you can find the songs you love the most and create playlists for your business.
 If you enjoy this type of deep research, you can find some excellent options; however, few business owners are able to focus on this instead of other business needs.